zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ## 🪲 Notable Bug Fixes and Improvements

 You can now use the ZenML Label Studio integration with non-local (i.e. deployed) instances.
 For more information, see the [Label Studio documentation](https://docs.zenml.io/component-gallery/annotators/label-studio).
-The Label Studio [example](https://github.com/zenml-io/zenml/tree/main/examples/label_studio_annotation) walks through how you can set it up on cloud infrastructures like Azure, GCP and AWS.
+The Label Studio [example](https://github.com/zenml-io/zenml/tree/main/examples/label_studio_annotation) walks through how you can set it up on cloud infrastructures like Azure, GCP, and AWS.

 We fixed the Spark [example](https://github.com/zenml-io/zenml/tree/main/examples/spark_distributed_programming) and it now works again end-to-end.